facebook/react-native-website/website/versioned_docs/version-0.5/sectionlist.md

 (item: object, index: number) => string;
 ```

 Used to extract a unique key for a given item at the specified index.
 Key is used for caching and as the react key to track item re-ordering.
-The default extractor checks item.key, then falls back to using the index, like react does.
+The default extractor checks `item.key`, then falls back to using the index, like react does.
 Note that this sets keys for each item, but each overall section still needs its own key.

 | Type     | Required |
 | -------- | -------- |